DFE-Digital/register-early-career-teachers/documentation/service-rules/appropriate-body-users.md

 They can also view their appropriate body ID.
 This is referred to later as an employer ID.
-📊

 ---
 ### Individually claim an ECT for their induction status with the TRA

-The process of 'claiming' an ECT refers to an AB telling the TRA which ECTs are currently training at their schools.
+The process of 'claiming' an ECT refers to an AB telling the TRA which ECTs they are quality assuring the induction of.

 The appropriate body needs to enter both the date of birth and the TRN number for the ECT record to show up and be claimed.